subhadig/dotfiles/README.md

 ```

 ## License
-This repository is licensed under the MIT license.
+This repository and the files under it are licensed under the MIT license.